stephaneworkspace/flatlib_fr/README.md

 Flatlib is a python library for Traditional Astrology.

-This version of flatlib -> flatlib_fr, is just a translate of french for const
+This version of flatlib -> flatlibfr, is just a translate of french for const

 ```python